 Principles

 We work with the environment every day, and our livelihood depends on it.
-We seek not only to protect the environment but to enhance it.
+We seek not only to protect the environment but also to enhance it.

 As long as people continue to move to Florida, decisions will have to be made about where and how that growth occurs.
 It is essential to consider options and preserve resources that will allow the Ranch to play a critical, beneficial role in the future of the region.
 Deseret Ranch is committed to helping Central Florida maintain a high quality of life and a healthy natural environment for generations to come.